cduarte3/f2read/README.md

 <br><br>

 4. **Pull the repo and get files ready.**<br>
-    - Once Ollama model is set up, clone or fork the repo and place any of your files inside the 'src' folder.
+    - Once Ollama model is set up, clone or fork the repo and place any of your files inside the src folder or in the root folder (file names will need to be called with a prefix of ./ if placed in the root)
+.
 <br><br>

 5. **Good to go.**<br>